 Steve Fischer guides design at NK with a practiced eye and steady hand.
-Project development involves lots of moving parts, but Steve notes that “chaos is my comfort zone.”
-He brings the order and clarity of vision to the design process that enables NK’s designers to arrive at smart solutions for clients with efficiency.
-Steve has over 30 years of architecture and design experience, with projects spanning the West Coast, Europe, Asia, and Central America.
+Architecture involves lots of moving parts, and Steve brings the order and clarity of vision to the design process that enables NK’s designers to arrive at smart solutions for clients with efficiency.
+He has over 30 years of architecture and design experience, with projects spanning the West Coast, Europe, Asia, and Central America.
 Steve leads feasibility studies, early project analysis, and schematic design at NK, with a focus on midrise multifamily, townhomes, retail, and libraries.

 Steve attributes his long tenure at NK to a smart and collaborative staff that cares about doing the right thing.
 A Certified Passive House Designer, he plays a central role in advancing NK’s high performance building design practice, including the recent design of the Carrick Library, soon to become North America’s first certified Passive House library.
 Steve earned his Bachelor of Architecture degree from the University of Idaho, where he also minored in Collage Art.
 He’s an avid fly fisherman and a practicing artist in oil painting, acrylics, and music.

 Shortly after joining NK in 2016 as an intern, Suzi transitioned into her staff architect role.
 She supports project teams with production work including graphic design, architectural drawing sets and floor plans.
 She also assists the marketing team with layout and graphics of promotional materials.